Tarrant County Homestead Exemption

 Each heir property co-owner who also occupies the property as a principal residence must provide a separate affidavit authorizing the homestead application.
 (Source: Application PDF; Homestead Exemption page.)

-For manufactured homes, provide one of the following to demonstrate ownership:
+For manufactured homes, provide one of the following to show ownership:

 Texas Department of Housing and Community Affairs Statement of Ownership, or

-Sales purchase agreement/contract/payment receipt showing you are the purchaser, or
+Sales purchase agreement, contract, or payment receipt showing you are the purchaser, or

-A sworn affidavit stating you are the owner, the seller didn’t provide the contract, and you couldn’t locate the seller after a good-faith effort.
+A sworn affidavit stating you are the owner, the seller did not provide the contract, and you could not locate the seller after a good-faith effort.
 (Source: Application PDF.)

 You may claim the exemption through a qualifying trust if you provide the trust pages that show: